 Both groups are wrong (and I’ll prove it in a minute), but it’s the first group that confuses me the most.

-Why do so many women – regardless of their different heights, weights, ages, body fat percentages and activity levels – think that a 1200 calorie diet is ideal for them when it comes to losing weight?
+Why do so many women – regardless of their different heights, weights, ages, body fat percentages, and activity levels – think that a 1200 calorie diet is ideal for them when it comes to losing weight?

-How is it possible that so many women – who range anywhere from 95 lbs to 400 lbs, from 4’10 to 6’4, from physical jobs to desk jobs, from extremely active to completely sedentary, from healthy to hypothyroid, from 18 to 80 years old, with 10 lbs to lose to 100 lbs to lose – have all come to the same caloric conclusion that 1200 is their ideal number?
+How is it possible that so many women – who range anywhere from 95 lbs to 400 lbs, from 4’10 to 6’4, from physical jobs to desk jobs, from extremely active to completely sedentary, from hyperthyroid to hypothyroid, from 18 to 80 years old, with 10 lbs to lose to 100 lbs to lose – have all come to the same caloric conclusion that 1200 is their ideal number?